TimHuza/TimHuza/README.md

 <br />

 #### 📌 Note
 **Tools** are what I have used and still use.
-And programming **languages** ​​in which I have written code and have abit of experience
+And programming **languages** ​​in which I have written code and have a bit of experience

 #